pyroscope/rtorrent-ps/docs/setup.rst

 the runtime environment and your system setup.

-You can skip to the :doc:`next chapter <manual>` to learn about the special rTorrent-PS features and come back to this later, provided everything looks ok to you when you first started *rTorrent-PS* (especially if all special characters render correctly).
+You can skip to the :doc:`next chapter <manual>` to learn about the special `rTorrent-PS` features and come back to this later, provided everything looks ok to you when you first started `rTorrent-PS` (especially that all special characters render correctly).

 .. _pimp-my-box: https://github.com/pyroscope/pimp-my-box
 .. _make-rtorrent-config.sh: https://github.com/pyroscope/pyrocore/blob/master/src/scripts/make-rtorrent-config.sh